Olympics-Japanese towns drop plans to host Olympic athletes - Nikkei | Health

 'TOUGH TIME' Some municipalities have expressed concern about how Japan's medical system would cope if the Games turned into a superspreader event, concerns shared by Japan's top medical adviser.

 "It is extremely important to evaluate how much medical care will be burdened," medical adviser Shigeru Omi told lawmakers on Thursday, repeating concern he has raised since April.
-The International Olympic Committee on Wednesday said it supported Japanese measures to counter COVID-19 and was confident the Tokyo Olympics would be a historic event.
+The International Olympic Committee said on Wednesday it was confident the Olympics would be a historic event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)